-The Idena blockchain is driven by proof-of-person consensus: Every node is linked to one single person with equal voting power.
+The Idena blockchain is driven by proof-of-person consensus: Every node is linked to a cryptoidentity: one single person with equal voting power.

 The Internet has democratized information sharing, but, like any complex socio-technical system, it tends to concentrate power.